Presets & This Tool Are What Allow Me to Retouch With Ease & Accuracy In Lightroom

 Why would you use Lightroom over Photoshop?
 Or why would you use Lightroom over Adobe Camera Raw?
 Well, while Photoshop is a pixel modifier, Camera Raw and Lightroom work more as image developers, and most of you know they use the same engine to do so.
 However, Lightroom is also an image file management tool, and it’s the blend of management and manipulation that lends to Lightroom’s success.
-Its strengths are the catalogue system, and the ability to have presets and how it utilizes them.
+Its strengths are the catalogue system, and the ability to have Lightroom Presets and how it utilizes them.
 If you’re not using presets in Lightroom, you’re really letting some of the best in life pass you by.

 But, Lightroom for all it’s worth, isn’t a substitute for Photoshop.
 Photoshop is one of those programs where is you can dream it up, with enough skill, you can execute that mental vision.
 The virtues of Photoshop for the photographer largely lay with its layers.
 With layers, you can make your non-destructive edits, control each manipulation with fine-tuned precision, and balance how various layers work together, and the ability to change opacity is a godsend.
 Lightroom can’t do that, but there are now ways where we can get some opacity control, and that makes global and local adjustments in Lightroom much more powerful.

 Recently, I wrote about a free LR plug-in called Fader that I was turned onto by my friend Mark of Shotkit.
 Fader is basically an Opacity Slider for Lightroom.
 This one tool opens up a whole new horizon of possibilities for your existing presets, allowing you to exaggerate or dampen the overall look via one slider.
 It’s brilliant, get it.
 But then in another post, I sang the virtues of the Quick Develop panel which so many seem never to have even noticed, and in that same thread, there’s another tool that many LR users don’t know about that’s worth loving: